How to Plan for Vacation: 7 Ways to Pack More Relaxing Travel into Your Over-Scheduled Life

 You must eat on a business trip, so to experience the local culture, look for local restaurants rather than national chains.
 I remember a business trip to Kentucky; I had my first Hot Brown.
 On a business trip to Asia, I had a Singapore Sling in the Raffles Hotel in Singapore, the hotel where they invented the drink.

-If your business trip covers two weeks, rather than flying home for the weekend, stay, and explore the destination for the weekend.
-It saves the company money on airfare and gives you some leisure time that will feel like you planned a vacation.
+If your business trip covers two weeks, rather than flying home for the weekend, stay and explore the destination for the weekend.
+It saves the company money on airfare and gives you some leisure time to make you feel like you planned a vacation.

 Go it Alone

 You aren’t planning Noah’s Ark; you can travel alone.
-Getting your partner, spouse, friend, or family available for a trip at the right time can be difficult.
+Getting your partner, spouse, friend, or a family member available for a trip at the right time can be difficult.
 Getting everyone to agree on the same destination might be impossible.
-Maybe you have different interests, or you need some alone time to rejuvenate.
+Maybe you have different interests or need some time to rejuvenate.
 Work with your family to agree on separate vacations.

 Decide on that one thing you would enjoy that others wouldn’t.
 That’s the trip or activity to plan when you go it alone.